Medicare Appeal Backlog: Tough Tooties!…Unless…[Think Outside the Box!]

 As always, there is more than one way to skin a cat.
 I humbly suggest that when you have such an important case to bring…BRING IT ALL!!

-Posted on March 16, 2016, in Administrative code, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Appealing Adverse Decisions, Audits, CMS, Expedited Appeal, Federal Government, Freedom of Choice of Provider, HHS, Hospital Medicaid Providers, Hospitals, Injunctions, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid Attorney, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, NC, North Carolina, OAH, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Petitions for Contested Cases, Post-Payment Reviews, RAC, RAC Audits, Reconsideration Reviews, Regulatory Audits, Sec.
-Sylvia Burwell, Secretary of Health and Human Services and tagged 90-day timeframe, Administrative Law Judge, Appealing Medicare decisions, Cape Fear, Centers for Medicare and Medicaid Services, CMS, Health care provider, Medicare, Medicare Appeal Backlog, Medicare Appeals, Medicare Lawyer; Medicare Attorney, Medicare overpayment, Medicare providers, Medicare RAC Audits, Medicare Recipient, Medicare Recipients, Medicare Recoupments, Medicare Reimbursements, North Carolina, RAC Audits, Suspension of Medicare Payments, United States Code, Writ of Mandamus.
+Posted on March 16, 2016, in Administrative code, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, CMS, Expedited Appeal, Federal Government, Freedom of Choice of Provider, HHS, Hospital Medicaid Providers, Hospitals, Injunctions, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid Attorney, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, NC, North Carolina, OAH, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Petitions for Contested Cases, Post-Payment Reviews, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC, RAC Audits, Reconsideration Reviews, Regulatory Audits, Secretary of Health and Human Services and tagged 90-day timeframe, Administrative Law Judge, Appealing Medicare decisions, Cape Fear, Centers for Medicare and Medicaid Services, CMS, Health care provider, Medicare, Medicare Appeal Backlog, Medicare Appeals, Medicare Lawyer; Medicare Attorney, Medicare overpayment, Medicare providers, Medicare RAC Audits, Medicare Recipient, Medicare Recipients, Medicare Recoupments, Medicare Reimbursements, North Carolina, RAC Audits, Suspension of Medicare Payments, United States Code, Writ of Mandamus.
 Bookmark the permalink.
 1 Comment.